The 9 Best Hikes In Strasbourg

 As you hike the loops, also known as "The Green Path", you will discover vineyards and beautiful sweeping views.
 Although this hike is rated as moderate, they have something special for younger hikers, such as signs with riddles about the world of grapes.
+This makes it an excellent activity for kids, especially those who love the outdoors.
 There are some side trails as well to enjoy, making a full day of hiking trails through breathtaking landscapes.
 Getting there is easy too, as it is only a 25 minute ride from the train station in Strasbourg.

 Pourtalès Park and the Robertsau Forest Massif